 In early 2014 I was diagnosed with migraine after three scary vertigo attacks.
 My doctor isn’t 100% certain whether the vertigo is caused by Meniere’s disease or a benign schwannoma inside my right ear.
 After receiving this news I began looking for a lifestyle approach, having great confidence in food’s ability to help us heal.

-I’ve written a book to help others, as the information I found was confusing and frustrating.
+I’ve written the first holistic guide to living with migraine book to help others, as the information I found was confusing and frustrating.

 My book The Migraine Relief Plan is now available.
 I hope you’ll check it out.